Brendonchenhao/311/lab3/lab3_template_de1soc/README.md

 1. Change the interrupt timer to based on flash memory input
    1. [delay timer](../pracPICO_task2.psm#398)
    2. Change the interrupt signal in [interrupt_ack](simple_picobalze.v#101)
-2.
 3. get the sound sample from somewhere
    1. We will feed the input data [simple_picoblaze](./simple_ipod_solution.v#L293)
    2. every cycle the program will pick it up.
-4.
+4. Working on the assembly code
-5. save the value to a register (the value is absolute)
+   1. save the value to a register (the value is absolute)
+   2. At the moment, saving it to the register.
+   3. It's essentially two loops.
-6. divide the sum by 256, or log2(256)
+   4. divide the sum by 256, or log2(256)

 ## Task 3
 Every time we do this division by 256, the PicoBlaze